 - 1 cup Greek yogurt See post for ALL tested options

-- 1 tbsp butter of choice * See notes
+- 1 tablespoon butter of choice * See notes

-- 1 tbsp sesame seeds Optional, to top
+- 1 tablespoon sesame seeds Optional, to top

-- 1 tbsp poppy seeds Optional, to top
+- 1 tablespoon poppy seeds Optional, to top

 - Preheat the oven to 180C/350F.
 Line a baking tray with parchment paper and set aside.